oeh-tnf/JKU-Games-Page/00_lan.md

 ## To Bring
 * We provide you with all the infrastructure, e.g. LAN cable, tables etc.
 * You have to bring your own PC and gaming equipment!
-* An own powerstrip (Verteiler) might come in handy as well.
+* Your own powerstrip (Verteiler) might come in handy as well.

 <figure>
    <img src="/assets/images/lan/hitman.jpg" style="max-width: 1000px;"